 Managing COVID-19 cases and potential exposures

-If the Colleges are asked by public health authorities to assist in notifying our community members of a confirmed case, we will do so by assisting in the distribution of materials prepared by those public health authorities.
+If Corpus Christi-St. Mark’s is asked by public health authorities to assist in notifying our community members of a confirmed case, we will do so by assisting in the distribution of materials prepared by those public health authorities.
 Only those identified through contact tracing as “needing to know” will have access to this information.
-Due to patient confidentiality, the names of cases and close contacts will not be shared unless required for Public Health investigation or decision-making.

 Response to COVID-19 reports